junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Detective's mouth agape, "What the --"

 He stirs around, only to find the one from the alcove has moved forward, standing still halfway down the corridor.
-Looks back to the elevator, the other statue is outside the lift now.
+Looking back at the elevator, the other statue is outside the lift now.

 The Detective desperately turns around, looking for a way out.
 Only then does he notice the green emergency sign over his head marking "Exit" with an arrow pointing at the door behind him.
-And thank god, that door marks "Stairs."
+And thank god, that door says "Stairs."

 He throws himself through it.
 The corridor light dies at the same moment.